Life is a river

 Those who feel that the injury to their souls and sensibilities inflicted by the madness of fellow humans is too much to bear and want some healing, can join me in sailing down the river of life.

 The river of life offers healing and renewal but not the Klang River.
-That particular river had seen a billion-ringgit contract awarded to a public-listed company to bring it back to life but it hasn’t done anything amazing as yet.
+That particular river had seen a billion-ringgit contract awarded to a company to bring it back to life but it hasn’t done anything amazing as yet.

 I’ll instead take you down the proverbial river that “trembles with fear” before entering the sea as was beautifully narrated by poet and thinker, the late Khalil Gibran, in the poem “Fear”.